mvno/Okanshi/docs/content/tutorial.md

 ### Counters ###

-Counters are monitors which you can increment as needed, and all counters are thread-safe by default.
+Counters are monitors that you can increment as needed.
+They are thread-safe by default.

 #### Step/DoubleCounter ####

 A `StepCounter` is a counter defined by an interval, after each interval the counter is reset.
-The value of this counter gives you the number of events per second based on the previous interval.
+The value of this counter gives you the number of events per second, based on the previous interval.
 The value of a `StepCounter` is a long.
 A `DoubleCounter` works the same way as a `StepCounter`, the only difference is the value, which is a double.

     [lang=csharp]